 Ben: Stepping down heavily on a stair that isn’t there.

-The disorienting sensation you get when stutter-stepping onto or off a broken escalator.
+Me: The disorienting sensation you get when stutter-stepping onto or off a broken escalator.
 (I first identified and wrote about this experience 20 years ago; it has since become the subject of scientific studies involving electroencephalograms, control groups and standard deviations.)

 Ben: Sneaking sly looks at the physically disabled.